THE AGONY OF HAVING A PRESENT BUT ABSENT FATHER

 Permit me to share a story with you

-When I was six years old, life shifted dramatically.
-My mother, my four siblings, and I moved to the countryside, leaving my father and three of my older brothers behind in the city.
-It was a decision dictated by necessity, not choice.
-My father, a man of strict discipline and unwavering dedication, remained in the city to work, his efforts focused on securing a stable future for us.
+When I was six, my life changed.
+My mother, my four siblings, and I moved to the countryside, while my father and three older brothers stayed in the city.
+It wasn’t by choice, but out of necessity.
+My father, a disciplined and hardworking man, stayed behind to work so he could support us.

-From that moment on, my father became a figure defined by distance.
-He visited us once a year during his annual leave, a presence that felt fleeting yet precious.
-Between those visits, he sent parcels, carefully labeled with each of our names, small tokens of his love and attention.
-This pattern continued until I turned thirteen, when I finally visited him in the city during a school break.
+From then on, my father became a distant figure.
+He visited just once a year during his time off.
+His visits was brief, but precious.
+Between visits, he always sent presents with our names on them A small reminders that he was thinking of us.
+This went on until I was thirteen, when I finally got to visit him in the city during a school break.

+After sharing my story, I asked the boys if any of them could relate.
+What happened next shocked and saddened me.
+Nearly 80% said their fathers were physically there but emotionally distant.
+Their confessions revealed a quiet crisis.
 I left that meeting with a heavy heart, burdened by the weight of their stories.
-It became clear that this wasn’t an isolated issue—it was a reflection of something larger, a societal pattern spanning generations and communities.
+It became clear that this wasn’t an isolated issue rather it was a reflection of something larger, a societal pattern spanning generations and communities.
 These young boys, struggling to reconcile the love they felt with the absence they experienced, were mirrors of my younger self.

 In that moment, I resolved to be different-not just in my life, but in the lives I touched.
 Fatherhood is more than provision or physical presence; it’s about being emotionally available, engaged, and present in ways that matter.
 The absence of a father leaves a wound that extends beyond the individual, influencing families and communities alike.